himanshurana-13/Real-Time-Tracker/README.md

 Third, if you want to view or test the project on your phone, you can't use `localhost` directly.
 Instead, generate a public link using [ngrok](https://ngrok.com/): Replace `3000` with your actual running port. ngrok will give you a public URL to open on your phone.
 Finally, your project should now be running successfully! 🎉

+Here you can check my web sevice is working here : https://real-time-tracker-gfbk.onrender.com